-Relief washed over me.
-It was all an experiment.
-I began to reconsider the entire day in the light of the news.
-Indeed, I had made several mistakes of a rookie nature.
-There were several chances to have taken the right road and, had my colleague Ryne been at the helm of this experiment, no doubt he would have found it sooner.
-I had let my excitement bury my questions in an attempt to barrel to the end of the trap, rather than stop and answer the concerns that popped up along the way.
+Relief washed over me – it was all an experiment!
+I began to reconsider the entire day in the light of the revelations.
+Indeed, I had made several rookie mistakes and there had been several chances to have regained control and taken the right road.
+If my more experienced colleague, Ryne, had been at the helm of this effort, he wouldn’t have let it spin out as hard as I did.
+My excitement buried my questions in an attempt to barrel to the end of what turned out to be a trap, rather than stop and answer the concerns that popped up along the way.

-- I think it was Ed Skoudis who told the Marriott ball room full of GPEN hopefuls to always capture your PCAP before you connect, to verify what your eyes see.
+- I think it was Ed Skoudis who told the Marriott ball room full of GPEN hopefuls to always capture your PCAP before you connect.

-- Do not assume vetting of a proof of concept has taken place just because of how it got to you.
-In this case, it went through our Threat team who was alerted to it from Recorded Future, a threat intelligence platform.
-We were apparently the first ones to examine it.
+- Do not assume anyone has vetted a proof of concept, no matter how it got to you.
+In this case, it went through our Threat Hunting team who was alerted to it from the threat intelligence platform, Recorded Future.
+We, the pen test team, were the first ones to examine it.

-Ryne had an even bigger red flag when he got a shell before he had even started up his Windows VM for testing.
-My excitement even bowled over that little tidbit.
+Ryne’s red flag was even bigger than any of mine when he got a shell before he had even started up his target Windows VM.
+My excitement even trampled over that little tidbit.

 Still, we never understood the relationship between the two almost identical proofs of concept.
-I lingered on the l33terman6000 code, which I had run.
-At least Ryne’s execution was linked to Curtis Brazzell and the destination for his data was explicable.
+I lingered on the l33terman6000 code, while Ryne experimented with the Curtis Brazzell version.

 As I began to organize my thoughts and collect my artifacts for this article, I began to wonder how Mr. Brazzell would take it if I beat him to publication.
 I had sent Ryne the Twitter thread the same night I received it, but he didn’t click on it until the next morning.
 It had been deleted.
 Was Mr. Brazzell in trouble?
 Should I at least give him the courtesy of notice before I post this?